dabrahams/SwiftRef/chapters/1550 Protocols.md

 <p class="draft item"> </p>
 Where a protocol `P` refines another protocol `O`, the members of `O` are accessible in the declaration and extensions of `P`.
-<p class="note">A member of a protocol refined by another protcol does
-not become a member of the latter protocol.</p>

 ```swift
 protocol O {